Real mum speaks: How I lost 25 kilos without gymming

 Before I begin let me say I am not a trained fitness professional, nor am I suggesting that any particular body type, shape or weight is ideal.
-This story is about me reaching a healthy weight without using any unhealthy or superficial methods.
+This story is about my post pregnancy weight loss and reaching a healthy weight without using any unhealthy or superficial methods.

-I always wanted to fit into that dress, and more than others calling me ‘fat’, I was unhappy about my extending waistline.
+I always wanted to fit into that dream dress.
+More than others calling me 'fat', I was unhappy about my extending waistline.
 Of course, I was also humiliated through body shaming.
 And yes, it’s a big deal for me to share this here, along with this image, but if it helps anyone, I will be really happy!